Want to do a Cotswolds road trip this year? Here’s my route, my highlights and my top tips for your trip planning.

-Last weekend my boyfriend and I went on a 3-day Cotswolds road trip.
+Last weekend my boyfriend and I went on a 3-day Cotswolds road trip, which you could totally narrow down to 2 days in the Cotswolds, or a Cotswolds day trip.
 Doing a road trip in the Cotswolds had been a dream for a while now, but for some reason, with all my travels, I’d never actually got round to it.

 This did mean I’ve had a long time to plan though, so with this Cotswolds road trip itinerary, you can be sure I’ve sought out the best places.
 I studied blogs and sites to make sure we weren’t missing out.
 You can do this road trip in the Cotswolds in three days, but there’s always much more to see, so use it as your guide!

 – Read on for the best Cotswolds driving itinerary, to see as much as possible